 10. What are the skills that a business analyst must possess?

 A business analyst must possess fundamental skills such as elicitation skills, problem-solving skills, communication, and management skills.
 Alongside, he must have knowledge of IT skills, Software development understanding and domain knowledge regarding the domain he is working in.

 There is a detailed post on the key skills of a BA here.

 Scope creep is a hindrance to the project’s success and could be avoided by:

-- Clearly document the scope of the project.
+- Clearly documenting the scope of the project.

 - Following proper change management.

-- Informing the effects of change to the affected parties before making a change.
+- Informing the effects of the change to the affected parties before making a change.

 - Documenting the new requirements in the project log.